Which Is The Best Plant Based Milk?

 Aim for 1-2 micrograms of vitamin D per serve.

 This is honestly one of my top picks for plant milks.
-It was launched in Australia at the end of 2019 and it has such a unique, creamy flavour.
-Not only does it taste good, but nutritionally it is one of the best plant milk available for vegans.
+Australia’s Own Like Milk is made from peas – but doesn’t taste like it!
+It is still relatively new to the a Australian market and provides a great higher protein plant-milk alternative for people who don’t like soy.
+Not only does it taste good, but nutritionally it is one of the best plant milk available for vegans

 2. Oat Milk by Oatly